yard

 If you are mowing dirt and moss more than blades, consider carving out a new planting bed or using shade-tolerant groundcovers instead of forcing turf.
 This can make the remaining grass look better by reducing the area you push too hard.

-Plants like hostas for texture, shade ferns if available locally, or low shrubs from the shade shrub group fill these spots without resenting the low light.
+Low shrubs from the shade shrub group fill these spots without resenting the low light.
 A simple mulch path through that bed also cuts mud issues.

 The time to pivot away from grass is when you have renovated a spot twice in two years and it still thins out each summer.